Home Tutorials Training Consulting Books Company Contact us

 }

-Add the new plug-ins to your product (via your features).
+Add the new plug-ins to your product (via your feature configuration).

 • com.vogella.extensionpoint.contribution